TanishkDharanidhar/F-03-ID-1110/README.md

 M Rajkumar Naik (Keyboard module, Words list,Testing and File handling)

-Chandu Chundi (Documentation of project , Project report, Instructions, Description of the game, Error handling)
+Chandu Chundi (Documentation of project , Project report, Instructions, Description of the game, error handling)

 # NOTE:
 The files 'main_code_logic.py', 'words.txt' and 'random_word_hint.txt' have to be in the same folder for the code to work.